JamesCoding888/JavaOCP20221017/README.md

 > HashSetDemo3.java
 - Description: Application of LinkedHashSet

+3. https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day14/pojo>Introduction of POJO with application HashSet and LinkedHashSet</a>

 > NumPOJO.java
 - Description: The NumPOJO.java with overriding the method of hashCode but neither of NumNonPOJOWithoutHashCode.java, are implemented by TestNumPOJO.java.
 You will see the consoles are different because of method of hashCode.
-Please refer to the content.
+For more detail info., please get into the programming of hyper-link above.

 > NumNonPOJOWithoutHashCode.java
-- Description:
+- Description: Same as description of NumPOJO.java.

 > TestNumPOJO.java
-- Description:
+- Description: Same as description of NumPOJO.java.

 ------------------------------------------------------------------------------
 # day15 Java Advanced: Exception